Fast Nonblocking Persistence for Concurrent Data Structures

-The key observation of our own work on nbMontage is that since \code{CAS\_verify} will succeed only in the expected epoch, any nonblocking operation that lags behind an epoch advance is doomed to fail and retry in a subsequent epoch.
+Note, however, that since \code{CAS\_verify} will succeed only in the expected epoch, any nonblocking operation that lags behind an epoch advance is doomed to fail and retry in a subsequent epoch.
 There is no need to wait for it to resume, explicitly fail, and unregister from the old epoch in \abortop.
 Unfortunately, the waiting mechanism is deeply embedded in the original Montage implementation---e.g., in the implementation of \pretire, as noted above.
-Overall, there are four nontrivial issues that must be addressed to build nbMontage: \begin{description} \item[(Sec.~\ref{sec:pblk})] { Every operation must stage its pending updates (both new and to-be-deleted payloads) before reaching its linearization point, so that an epoch advance can help it to persist even if it stalls immediately after the linearization point. } \item[(Sec.~\ref{sec:rec})] { The recovery procedure must be able to distinguish an epoch's ``real'' payloads and anti-nodes from those that may have been staged for an operation that failed due to a CAS conflict or epoch advance. } \item[(Sec.~\ref{sec:buf})] { The implementation must accommodate an arbitrary number of epochs in which operations have not yet noticed that they are doomed to fail and retry in a new epoch. } \item[(Sec.~\ref{sec:adv})] { An epoch advance must be able to find and persist any blocks (payloads or anti-nodes) that were created in the previous epoch but have not yet been written back and fenced.
+Overall, there are four nontrivial issues that must be addressed to build nbMontage: \begin{description} \item[(Sec.~\ref{sec:pblk})] { Every operation must register its pending updates (both new and to-be-deleted payloads) before reaching its linearization point, so that an epoch advance can help it to persist even if it stalls immediately after the linearization point. } \item[(Sec.~\ref{sec:rec})] { The recovery procedure must be able to distinguish an epoch's ``real'' payloads and anti-nodes from those that may have been registered for an operation that failed due to a CAS conflict or epoch advance. } \item[(Sec.~\ref{sec:buf})] { The buffering containers that record persistent blocks to be written back or deleted need a redesign, in order to accommodate an arbitrary number of epochs in which operations have not yet noticed that they are doomed to fail and retry in a new epoch. } \item[(Sec.~\ref{sec:adv})] { An epoch advance must be able to find and persist any blocks (payloads or anti-nodes) that were created in the previous epoch but have not yet been written back and fenced.
 If \sync\ is to be fast, this search must avoid iterating over all active threads. } \end{description}